watson-developer-cloud/assistant-toolkit/integrations/phone/examples/common-interactions/README.md

 #### Speech Recognition Settings

 There may be use cases when you need to tune the speech recognition parameters for phone interactions.
-For example, in the `Greeting` action (`Actions > Set by Assistant > Greeting`), specifying a `speech_to_text` response type allows you to modify the speech recognition settings for interactions with Watson Assistant over the phone.
+For example, in the `Greeting` action (`Actions > Set by Assistant > Greeting`), specifying a `speech_to_text` response type allows you to modify the speech recognition settings for interactions with IBM watsonx Assistant over the phone.

 <img src="./assets/greeting-speech-to-text.png"/>